Money in Vietnam 2026: complete practical guide for tourists (which currency to bring, where to exchange, and how much to take)

 • At airports

-At the main international airports in Hanoi and Ho Chi Minh City, unlike airports in other countries, the exchange rate isn't extortionate, so you can safely exchange $50-$100 upon arrival at the airport for initial expenses and then find a better rate elsewhere.
-For example, we compared the rate at Hanoi Airport with exchange in the city; it was about 1.2-1.5% lower.
+At the main international airports in Hanoi and Ho Chi Minh City, unlike airports in other countries, the exchange rate isn't predatory, so you can safely exchange 50-100 dollars upon arrival for initial expenses, and then find a better rate in the city.
+For example, we compared the rate at Hanoi airport with exchange in the city – it was about 1.2-1.5% lower.

-Banks offer a less favorable rate than street exchange offices and jewelry shops, by about 2-4%.
-Moreover, some banks even refuse to accept old-style dollars (from our own experience).
-But if safety concerns you, you can exchange at banks.
-Almost all bank branches exchange currency, but it's worth checking several to find where the rate is better.
+Banks offer less favorable rates than street exchange offices and jewelry shops, about 2-4% worse.
+Moreover, some banks even refuse to accept old-style dollars (from personal experience).
+But if you're concerned about safety, you can exchange at banks.
+Almost all bank branches exchange currency, but it's worth visiting several to find the best rate.

-Banks typically work on weekdays from 8:00 AM to 3:00 PM, on Saturdays only in the morning from 8:00 AM to 12:00 PM, and are closed on Sundays and holidays.
-Also, many banks have a lunch break from 12:00 PM to 1:00 PM.
+Banks are usually open weekdays from 8:00 AM to 3:00 PM, on Saturdays only in the morning from 8:00 AM to 12:00 PM, and closed on Sundays and holidays.
+Many banks also have a lunch break from 12 to 1 PM.

 • Travel agencies and hotels

-Travel agencies and hotels offer the least favorable exchange rates.
-Generally, they are not heavily involved in exchange, so it's not a given that the reception at your hotel will offer exchange.
-Therefore, we recommend relying on this method only as a last resort.
+Travel agencies and hotels offer the worst exchange rates.
+They generally don't deal with exchange on a large scale, so it's not guaranteed that your hotel reception will offer exchange.
+We recommend relying on this option only as a last resort.

-This exchange method has gained popularity in recent years due to its convenience, as through exchangers you can directly exchange non-cash rubles, cash dollars, euros, or cryptocurrency for dong.
-You can find such exchangers by recommendation in thematic chats or simply by searching on Telegram or the internet for phrases like "exchange rubles in Nha Trang," etc. However, there are nuances; read carefully below:
+This exchange method has become increasingly popular in recent years due to its convenience, as you can exchange non-cash rubles, cash dollars, euros, or cryptocurrency for dong directly through money changers.
+You can find such changers through recommendations in themed chats or simply by searching on Telegram or the web with queries like "exchange rubles in Nha Trang" etc. However, there are nuances – read carefully:

-The exchange scheme is as follows: you contact the exchanger and agree on an exchange, a courier comes to you with cash, you transfer rubles to a Russian bank account, cryptocurrency to a wallet, or hand over cash dollars/euros, and after verification you receive dong cash.
-There's also a remote exchange option where you go to an ATM and following instructions transfer money and then receive dong cash from the ATM.
+The exchange scheme is: you contact a money changer and agree on the exchange, a courier comes to you with cash, you transfer rubles to a Russian bank account, cryptocurrency to a wallet, or hand over cash dollars/euros, and after verification, you receive cash dong.
+There's also a remote exchange option where you go to an ATM and following instructions, transfer money and then receive cash dong from the ATM.

-But we are very skeptical of such exchanges and will not recommend them to you.
-First, the risk of fraud is high, especially when exchanging via ATMs without a courier.
-But even with a courier, you can fall victim to the old "triangle" scam.
-Secondly, we have studied the topic of Telegram exchange many times, calculated offered rates, and even tried conducting such exchanges, but ultimately the rate was always noticeably lower than at jewelry shops.
-Even cash dollars are exchanged by such exchangers at rates up to 5% lower than jewelry shops, and when exchanging non-cash rubles, the instantaneous losses compared to buying cash dollars for rubles and exchanging them for dong are huge.
+But we have serious doubts about such exchanges and won't recommend them to you.
+First, there's a high chance of fraud, especially for exchanges via ATM without a courier.
+But even with a courier, you can fall for the old "triangle" scam.
+Second, we've studied the topic of Telegram exchanges many times, calculated the offered rates, and even tried to make such exchanges – the rate was always significantly lower than at jewelry shops.
+Even cash dollars are exchanged at rates up to 5% lower than jewelry shops, and exchanging non-cash rubles results in huge losses compared to buying cash dollars for rubles and exchanging those for dong.

-Therefore, we recommend using Telegram exchangers only in the most extreme cases, when you find yourself in Vietnam without other ways to get cash.
+Therefore, we recommend using Telegram money changers only in the most extreme cases when you're in Vietnam without any other way to get cash.

 Attention!
-Be aware that fraud during money exchange in Vietnam does occur, and the simplest is substituting large bills for small ones, since to an untrained eye, a 100,000 dong note resembles a 10,000 note, and 500,000 resembles 20,000.
+Fraud during money exchange in Vietnam does happen, and the simplest one is swapping large bills for small ones, since to the untrained eye, 100,000 bills look similar to 10,000, and 500,000 to 20,000.
 Don't forget to exercise due caution before, during, and after exchanging money, and before your trip, read our safety in Vietnam section.
-The safest way to avoid fraud is to exchange money at banks and airports, but then you'll get a less favorable rate than at jewelry shops.
+The most reliable way not to get scammed is to exchange money at banks and the airport, but then you'll get a less favorable rate than at jewelry shops.

-How to find a favorable currency exchange rate in Vietnam
+How to find the best exchange rate in Vietnam

-We have been following a simple algorithm for years when exchanging: we ask the current exchange rate at an exchange office, and if it's higher than the official rate, we exchange; otherwise, we look for another place.
+We've been following a simple algorithm for years: we check the current exchange rate at an exchange office, and if it's higher than the official rate, we exchange; otherwise, we look for another place.

-It's easy to find out the current official rate above on this page (you can bookmark this page for convenience), or by searching Google or Yandex for queries like "dollar dong exchange rate"; search engines immediately display it:
+You can easily check the current official rate above on this page (you can bookmark this page for convenience), on search engines like Google or Yandex with queries like "dollar dong exchange rate," or install a currency converter app.

 Bank cards in Vietnam – can you use them and which ones work